RyanBaig/ICEPOS/README.md

 # ICE POS

 ICE POS (Point of Sale) is a Python application created by Me for my father's business.
 It offers a user-friendly interface for data submission, retrieval, and printing, along with a custom identifier key for shipment identification.

-### Disclaimer:
+### Disclaimer

 - This code only works on Windows.
 - It is designed to only work on a monitor with specific Screen Resolution.
 Remember to modify it to your needs.

-## Installation Instructions:
+## Installation Instructions

 - Clone this repo using the following:

 ```bash
 git clone https://github.com/RyanGamingYT/ICEPOS
 ```

 - Navigate to the project directory using:

 ```bash
 cd ICEPOS
 ```

 - Type `run.bat` or `./run.bat` if you are using Windows Powershell.
 - It will automatically install all dependencies (if needed) for the app to work.
 - If you want to use it frequently then create a shortcut ([ICEPOS.ink](ICE%20POS.lnk)) for the `run.bat` file.

 ## Features